laura-barluzzi/TorPaste/README.md

 stored as a separate blob which means that this backend supports paste sizes [up to 5TB](https://docs.microsoft.com/en-us/azure/storage/common/storage-scalability-targets).
 Metadata associated with a paste is stored directly on the blob via [custom metadata fields](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-properties-metadata).

+### postgres
+This is a backend based on the Postgres database.
+The backend assumes that you have a running Postgres database set up that the application can connect to via a connection string.
+The backend is activated by setting `TP_BACKEND=postgres`.

 ## Configuration
 TorPaste can be configured by using `ENV`ironment Variables.
 The list of available variables as well as their actions is below so you can use them to parameterize your